 2. Marconi filed his first patent at age 22

-During that time, he filed his first patent (Number 12,039) for improvements to transmitting impulses and signals.
-The license was granted in 1897.
+During that time, he filed his first patent (Number 12,039) for improvements to transmitting impulses and wireless signals.
+The license was granted in the same year.

 3. Marconi’s first transatlantic communication was a single Letter

-Sometimes, to achieve tremendous things, you need to start small.
+Sometimes, to achieve great things, you need to start small.
 In England, Marconi began to achieve some more widespread attention for his discoveries.
 However, there were still several skeptics around his work.

-Fortunately, in 1901, on December 12th, Marconi was able to make the first successful transmission between Cornwall in England, and Newfoundland in Canada.
+Fortunately, in 1901, on December 12th, Marconi was able to make the first successful radio transmission between Cornwall in England and Newfoundland in Canada.